2/21/2025

 John

-And a little bit of it, RJ, is we do have opportunities to do tenants that could come in faster, but would not be as accretive to the whole center and not as good a kind of credit.
-And so we're willing to kind of take a longer lease delivery, rent commencement for higher quality tenants that just takes a lot longer because they're best of grade and that sort of thing.
+And a little bit of it, RJ, is we do have opportunities to do Tenants that could come in faster but would not be as accretive to the whole center and not as good a kind of credit.
+And so we're willing to kind of take a longer lease delivery, rent commencement for a higher quality tenant that just takes a lot longer because they're investment grade and that sort of thing.

 speaker